ctowler157/facebook_clone/README.md

 Your new post will appear without needing to refresh the page!
 <img src="app/assets/images/05_posted.png" alt="" style="width: 500px; height: auto"/>

-Clicking the arrow in the top-right corner will open your post options menu.
+Clicking the arrow in the top-right corner will open your post options drop-down menu.<br />
 <img src="app/assets/images/06_post_options.png" alt="" style="width: 500px; height: auto"/>

 Clicking the "Edit post" option will open a modal editing window.